 - Strong privacy awareness and people skills

-- Standing for long periods and some lifting involved
+- Standing for long periods and some lifting are involved

 Job Requirements: